apify/apify-docs/sources/academy/tutorials/node_js/add_external_libraries_web_scraper.md

 Moment.js is a very popular library for working with date and time.
 It helps you with the parsing, manipulation, and formatting of datetime values in multiple locales and has become the de-facto standard for this kind of work in JavaScript.

 To inject Moment.js into our page function (or any other library using the same method), we first need to find a link to download it from.
-We can easily find it in [Moment.js' documentation](https://momentjs.com/docs/#/use-it/browser/) under the CDN links.
+We can find it in [Moment.js' documentation](https://momentjs.com/docs/#/use-it/browser/) under the CDN links.

 > https://cdnjs.cloudflare.com/ajax/libs/moment.js/2.24.0/moment.min.js